dribnet/purvs/README.md

 ## Title: Random Tom

-Example showing:

- * A mask with multiple values: 0, 255 and in between (gray)
- * how to draw multiple passes by repeating the loop
+Updated example showing how to draw at full photo resolution while changing the tint.
- * how to add randomly placed details